ccps-research-eval/.github/profile/README.md

 - [chronic_absenteeism](https://github.com/ccps-research-eval/chronic_absenteeism): developing a model to predict which secondary students are likely to be chronically absent.
 - [gifted_norming](https://github.com/ccps-research-eval/gifted_norming): developing local, school-based norms for identifying gifted students in CCPS usng the NNAT assessment
 - [ell_analysis](https://github.com/ccps-research-eval/ell_analysis): an assortment of analyses looking at ELs in CCPS, as requested by Tara Jenkins.
-- [pathways_to_tomorrow](https://github.com/ccps-research-eval/): an assortment of scripts investigating specialty centers in CCPS. *Note that this was part of the 'initial' pathways work and differs from the current Elective Pathways project.*
+- [pathways_to_tomorrow](https://github.com/ccps-research-eval/): an assortment of scripts investigating specialty centers in CCPS.
-- [dropout](https://github.com/ccps-research-eval/dropout): analysis scripts examining dropout patterns in CCPS
+- [dropout](https://github.com/ccps-research-eval/dropout): analysis scripts examining dropout patterns in CCPS.
+- [ilt_data](https://github.com/ccps-research-eval/ilt_data): miscellaneous analyses/visualizations to present at Instructional Leadership Team (ILT) meetings.

 ## Utilities
 - [sdbq_to_db](https://github.com/ccps-research-eval/sdbq_to_db): utilities for writing SDBQ extracts to the CCPS ORE database.